SciCatProject/documentation/README.md

 ## Structure of Documentation

-The documentaion is split into the following chapters:
+The documentation is split into the following chapters:

 * [User Guide](Users) - Users of the system can come here to see screen captures, FAQs and find resources on how to better understand SciCat.
 * [Operator Guide](Operator) - System admins read this part to set up SciCat for their location